All posts

 These audio features give the analysis something concrete to measure.
 Instead of asking vague questions like "what makes a song catchy," you can test specific hypotheses.
 Do higher-energy songs get more streams?
 Does danceability correlate with playlist placement?

-Descriptive statistics for the Spotify dataset showing the distribution of audio features
+Descriptive statistics from the Spotify dataset columns.

-Descriptive statistics for the Spotify dataset showing the distribution of audio features
+Descriptive statistics from the Spotify dataset columns.

 Visualizing the Data